Arackulele/GrimoraMod/README.md

 - ![Refactor](https://raw.githubusercontent.com/julian-perge/InscyptionReadmeMaker/main/Artwork/Git/smug.png) Removed `Reset Deck` button as it doesn't really get used besides for debugging purposes, and `Reset Run` will most likely be used if the player wants to restart their deck.

 - ![Refactor](https://raw.githubusercontent.com/julian-perge/InscyptionReadmeMaker/main/Artwork/Git/smug.png) Card changes:
-  - Changed Revenant to use original sprite and emission.
+  - Changed `Revenant` to use original sprite and emission.
-  - Added vanilla Banshee to card pool.
+  - Added vanilla `Banshee` to card pool.
-  - Disabled Attack and health shadows as sometimes the shadows don't correlate to the number and the overlapping is ugly.
+  - Disabled attack and health shadows as sometimes the shadows don't correlate to the number and the overlapping is ugly.

 ### 2.5.8